 Best time to visit Devon: Springtime, when the flowers are out- particularly the bluebells, or Autumn, as the leaves turn and the crowds from summer have gone home.

 - Dartmoor National Park

 Cornwall county in the south west coast of England, is a popular destination for staycations and coastal road trips.
-The county is filled with attractions throughout and is also famous for family holidays with theme parks and wildlife experiences.
+The county is filled with attractions throughout and is also famous for family holidays with theme parks and wildlife experiences, amking it ideal for a road trip to Cornwall.
 The villages, castles and gardens here are famous for being the most beautiful places in England.
 Surfers, kayakers and beach lovers head out here in summer.
-If that is not enough Cornwall is also pretty popular amongst foodies, the Lost Gardens of Heligan is a mystery unveiled and finnaly Cornwall is also home to the Eden project, the world’s largest indoor rain forest, which is not to miss.
+If that is not enough Cornwall is also pretty popular amongst foodies, the Lost Gardens of Heligan is a mystery unveiled and finally Cornwall is also home to the Eden project, the world’s largest indoor rain forest, which is not to miss.

 Duration: 3-8 days